 A TRUSTED PARTNERSHIP ADVERTORIAL WITH PISTUU.
 WORDS BY PISTUU.

-Walking around my hometown of Sydney these past weeks have been a stark reminder of just how real and dire the climate crisis is.
-Wildfires are ravaging New South Wales and other parts of Australia and the thick smoke has blanketed our beautiful city.
-We have been warned to stay indoors because the air quality here has reached such hazardous levels.
+Walking around my hometown of Sydney during the catastrophic bushfire season of November 2019 was a stark reminder of just how real and dire the climate crisis is.
+Wildfires were ravaging New South Wales and other parts of Australia, and the thick smoke blanketed our beautiful city.
+We had been warned to stay indoors, because the air quality had reached such hazardous levels.

 Climate change, global overpopulation, pollution and mass extinction is real and upon us like never before, but we have been warned.
 Again and again.
 You read it, you hear it, over and over – society in general blaming global leaders for their lack of action.
 And I agree, totally.
 But at the end of the day, there is no point in only blaming others.
 After all, it’s the demands of society that drives the decisions of governments.
 Yes, I hate to be the bearer of bad news… that’s you and me.